arangodb/docs/3.8/graphs-custom-pregel.md

 ### Global Custom Accumulators

-Based on a vertex accumulator you can also write a custom global accumulator.
+You can upgrade a custom vertex accumulator to a global accumulator as follows.
 Before a new superstep begins the global accumulators are distributed to the DB-Servers by the coordinator.
 During the superstep, vertex programs can read from those accumulators and send messages to them.
-Those messages are then accumulated per DB-Server in a cleared version of the accumulator, i.e. sending a message does call updated but the _write accumulator_ is cleared when the superset begins.
+Those messages are then accumulated per DB-Server in a cleared version of the accumulator, i.e. sending a message does call `updateProgram` but the _write accumulator_ is cleared when the superstep begins.

 After the superstep the accumulated values are collected by the coordinator and then aggregated.
 Finally the new value of the global accumulator is available